 Concerns regarding low temperature behavior may range from the need for basic specification compliance tests to actual service demands for performance in very cold, harsh environments.

-Our laboratories are equipped to conduct testing for:
+Our plastic and rubber testing laboratories are equipped to conduct low temperature properties testing for:

 - Brittleness: This test determines either the lowest temperature at which materials do not exhibit brittle failure or the temperature where 50% of test pieces fail under specified conditions.

 - Crystallization: This test determines either the increase in hardness after a specified storage time or the time required for a specified increase in hardness to occur.
 We can test to sub-ambient temperatures down to -55°C.

 - Retraction: The low temperature retraction procedure (known as the TR test), measures the retraction as a function of temperature of pre-strained, sufficiently cooled test pieces.
 Our lowest achievable temperature is approximately -73°C. The technique yields the temperatures which correspond to 10, 30, 50, and 70 retraction, which are designated TR10, TR30, TR50, and TR70 respectively.

 - Torsion / Stiffening: The low temperature stiffening procedure (known as the Gehman test), measures the torsional stiffness of test pieces as a function of temperature.
 We can start from a low temperature of approximately -70°C. The technique yields torsional and relative modulus values as well as an apparent torsional modulus of rigidity value.

 We can also determine the glass transition temperature (Tg) of a material.
 This is the temperature range in which a hard, rigid thermosetting polymer changes to a more elastic, "rubberized" form.

 - ASTM 1329— Standard Test Method for Evaluating Rubber Property—Retraction at Lower Temperatures (TR Test)